heupr/core/models/README.md

 - **Goals**: benchmarking and testing
   - Bhattacharya will primarily serve as a laboratory environment once the model is replaced in production
+- **Assumptions**:
+  - issue and pull request body text can be used to predict future issue assignment